 6 WAYS TO ADAPT YOUR HOME AS YOUR NEEDS CHANGE

 No matter where you live, your home may need to be adapted to accommodate your needs as you age.
 Think safety, accessibility, and independence.
 The best way to accommodate your new needs is to start the process early and plan ahead.
 That way, the process can be done gradually.
-Here are the 6 ways to start adapting your Santa Barbara home so you can age at home:
+Here are ways to begin adapting your Santa Barbara home so you can age at home:

 - Add Grab Bars for Safety

-Falls can be a major problem for seniors.
+Falls can be a significant problem for seniors.
 By installing grab bars, you can significantly decrease injuries that result from a nasty fall.
 Install them in key places around your home.
-You’ll want to add grab bars in rooms where the floor might get wet, like near showers or toilets, and where the floor transitions to a different level, like stairs and room thresholds.
-Always use a professional contractor to install your grab bars to ensure they’re reinforced properly.
+For example, you'll want grab bars in rooms where the floor might get wet near showers or toilets and where the floor transitions to a different level, like stairs and room thresholds.
+Always use a professional contractor to install your grab bars to reinforce them properly.
 Otherwise, the bar can easily be pulled from the wall and cause injury.